Cattle slaughter in India: Castes and religions

-Some scholars state that the Hindu views on cattle slaughter and beef eating is caste-based, while other scholars disagree.
-Dalit Hindus who eat beef state the former, while those who don't state that the position of Dalit Hindus on cattle slaughter is ambiguous.
+Hindu views on cattle slaughter and beef eating is caste-based, while other scholars disagree.
+Dalit Hindus who eat beef state the former, while those who don't state that the position of Dalit on cattle slaughter is ambiguous.

-Deryck Lodrick states, for example, "beef-eating is common among low caste Hindus", and vegetarianism is an upper caste phenomenon.
-In contrast, cow-cherishing, Krishna-worshipping rustic piety, state Susan Bayly and others, has been popular among agriculture-driven, cattle husbandry, farm laboring and merchant castes.
+Deryck Lodrick states, for example, vegetarianism is an upper caste phenomenon.
+In contrast, cow-cherishing, Krishna-worshipping rustic piety, say Susan Bayly and others, has been popular among agriculture-driven, cattle husbandry, farm laboring and merchant castes.
 These have typically been considered the low-castes in Hinduism.
 According to Bayly, reverence for the cow is widely shared in India across castes.
 The traditional belief has also associated death or the dead with being unclean, polluting or defiling, such as those who handle corpse, carrion and animal remains.
 However, the tradition differentiates between natural or accidental death, and intentional slaughter.
 According to Frederick J. Simoons, many members of low castes and tribal groups in India reject "cow slaughter and beef eating, some of them quite strongly", while others support beef eating and cattle slaughter.

 According to Simoons and Lodrick, the reverence for cattle among Hindus, and Indians in general, is more comprehensively understood by considering both the religious dimensions and the daily lives in rural India.
 The veneration of cow across various Hindu castes, states Lodrick, emerged with the "fifteenth century revival of Vaishnavism", when god Krishna along with his cows became a popular object of bhakti (devotional worship).
 In contrast, other scholars such as J. A. B. van Buitenen and Daniel Sheridan state that the theology and the most popular texts related to Krishna, such as the Bhagavad Gita was composed by about 2nd century BCE, and the Bhagavata Purana was composed between 500 and 1000 CE.